r-lib/styler/README.md

     -   id: use-tidy-description
 ```

+The `repo` key points to the place where the source code of the hooks
+are stored, not the repo you want to apply them to.

 If you want to see the file `.pre-commit-config.yaml` in RStudio, you
 have to enable “Show Hidden Files” in the *Files* Pane of RStudio under
 *More*.